 Ducks and geese, although acclimated to humans, are still wild animals and thus unpredictable.
 Many ducks and geese that get used to humans will become aggressive towards humans and towards each other.

 These are just a few of the problems associated with feeding wild waterfowl.
 Most people feed ducks with the best of intentions, not realizing the negative impact of their actions.
-Now that you know you can help by not feeding the ducks and by educating other duck lovers.
+Now that you know you can help by not feeding the ducks and geese and by educating other bird lovers.

-The next time you are out enjoying your community’s ponds, canals, golf courses and other places where ducks live, simply observe the beauty of the animals and refrain from feeding them.
+The next time you are out enjoying your community’s ponds, canals, golf courses and other places where ducks and geese live, simply observe the beauty of the animals and refrain from feeding them.

 For more information call (559) 456-3292.